Overview

 Travel Info

-New students can meet field school directors at the Quito International Airport on Monday July 10, 2023.
-Students must inform the project staff of their arrival time in Quito before the project to arrange transport from the airport which is some distance from the site.
-Directors will transport students from the airport directly to the site by car.
+You will meet field school directors at the Quito International Airport on the program start date.
+You should send your arrival info so the project to can arrange transport from the airport, which is some distance from the site, so you may have to wait for other students to arrive.
 If you are coming overland or would like to arrange your own transportation to the site, please inform the project as soon as possible and provide contact information.
-If you missed your connection or your flight is delayed, please call, text or email project director immediately.
-A local emergency cell phone number will be provided to all enrolled students.

 Once at the Zuleta community, students will travel from the hotel to the excavation locations either on foot or by vehicle depending on the distance to the location.
-Students traveling by vehicle will be expected to wear masks while inside.